 OTOH, no offense, Dov, but I think "solid Torah learning" is a cop-out.
 Who makes the call when it comes to "solid Torah learning"?
 The Charedi-exclusivist camp that calls the Rav "JB" and spits on and insults every Rav, no matter how great, who dared to be pasken lekula, especially in our community (just look at the assault on Shabbat elevators, which were allowed based on solid Torah learning but unacceptable to the machmir croud)?
 Just what would constitute acceptable "solid Torah learning"?!

 I think this kind of thinking is exactly what paralyzes us - the fear of "ma yomru".
 "Solid Torah learning" should be halakha and hashkafa solidly grounded in the sources, but not afraid to openly and unapologetically go in other directions if the situation calls for it.
 We need independent poskim (poskim, not "wooly-headed left ideologues", as you so quaintly put it), even mavericks, who can help us wade through the difficult territory that is MO.
+UPDATE II: Quite a number of comments have come up on the education integration issue.
+While I agree that it is a serious challenge, doing nothing but kvetching about the situation doesn't help.
+If anyone who reads this post has better ways of reaching out to Am Yisra'el MO style than what I suggested, then by all means, share with us.

 Remember, it is better to light a candle than curse the darkness.